 Directory-based search vs Text-based Search

 There were some advantages of both approaches to indexing the web.
 There still are.
 Ultimately the full text-based approach won out until recently.
 As the web continues to grow, however, Google’s mission of “organizing the world’s information” has hit several new barriers.
 Given that there are for more pages on the Internet about any given subject than anyone can ever read, how much point is there in Google continually trying to collect the information and order it, if nobody ever looks past the first page of results?
-Even Google’s resources are finite, and even if the were not, the planet’s resources ARE finite.
-You may be surprised to learn that one energy website has estimated the power needed to drove Google search is about the same as powering 200,000 homes.
+Even Google’s resources are finite, and even if they were not, the planet’s resources ARE finite.
+You may be surprised to learn that one energy website has estimated the power needed to drive Google search is about the same as powering 200,000 homes.
 Statista reports 4X more energy used by Google, so approaching a million next year if something doesn’t change!
 Google could still sustain this by buying renewable energy to a point.
 Even so, Moore’s law, which suggested microchips would continue to get faster and faster has reached both a physical and economic barrier.
 Quantum computers may fill this void, but right now, any search engine needs to make compromises.

 But until this crisis point, the full-text search was killing human-curated search.
 To achieve quality results for users in full-text search, search engines needed to change text strings (which are notoriously hard for machines to analyse) into numerical and mathematical concepts, which can then be easily ranked or scored, ready for the time when users need answers to their search queries.
 The process goes something like this: